sebamarynissen/node-maple/README.md

   // From here on you can use the value of a in your script console.log('Pi squared equals ' + a);
 });

+// Don't forget to quit after you're done, otherwise it will keep on running! slave.quit();
 ```

 If you expect a statement to output a numerical value, use Maple.numeric() to automatically parse it to a numeric value.